vuhnger/in5060-ma2/docs/analysis_methods.md

 # Passive Results Analysis Overview

-The downstream analysis is handled by two scripts that consume only the CSV artefacts in `results/`:
+The downstream analysis is handled by two scripts that consume only the CSV artefacts in the chosen results directory (`results_normalized/` by default, or `results_non_normalized/` when normalization is disabled):

 - `analyze_results_and_report.py`: computes statistics, significance tests, and writes a Markdown summary.
 - `plot_passive_quality_results.py`: generates matplotlib figures for dashboards and diagnostics.